 Call for larger loans.

-Loans must be paid off at the end of the 1, 2, or 3 year term.
+Loans must be paid off at the end of the 1 to 2 year term.

 Flexible interest only payments.